-The Company is currently assessing the impact of these improvements on the consolidated financial statements.
+The Group is currently assessing the impact of these amendments on the consolidated financial statements.

-In these consolidated financial statements neither standard nor interpretations was early adopted or adopted before their approval by the EU.
+In these consolidated financial statements, neither standard nor interpretations was early adopted or adopted before the EU approval.

 3.3 Consolidation

 Subsidiaries

 Subsidiaries comprise all entities with respect to which the Group is authorised to govern the financial and operating policies, which generally accompanies the control of the majority of the overall voting rights in their decision-making bodies.
 The existence and effect of potential voting rights that are currently exercisable or convertible are considered when assessing whether the Group controls another entity.
 Subsidiaries are fully consolidated from the date on which the control is transferred to the Group.
 They are no longer consolidated once the control ceases.